DRMF/mediawiki-extensions-MathMenu/doc/md/intro/index.md

     * [Folding](folding.md) - Folding the DOM
     * [Configuration Options](config.md) - How can I configure JOBAD modules?
     * [Module examples](example_modules.md) - Example Modules
+* [Repositories](repos.md) - What are module repositories?
+How can they be provided?
 * [Building](build.md) - Information on how to build JOBAD
 * [Extending the Core](extend.md) - How to extend the JOBAD Core